North Devon

 By Air

 There are no airports in North Devon.
 The nearest airports are at Exeter, Plymouth, Newquay or Bristol.
 Exeter has a lot of charter flights to popular tourist destinations, but many can only be used when booked with a holiday, and are meant for a holiday from rather than to the UK.
-Scheduled services connect Exeter with, Alicante, Belfast, Dublin, Edinburgh, Glasgow, Guernsey, Jersey, Malaga and St Mary's (Isles of Scilly) .
-These scheduled flights are operated by British European, who are based at the airport and Skybus.
+Scheduled services connect Exeter with many Western European cities, with the bulk of scheduled flights being operated by FlyBe.
+There are also scheduled flights to the Isle of Scilly with SkyBus.

 By Coach